KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.34 Supernal Beings Embody Virtue Through Resonance

-Supernal beings — those of expanded synthesis —
+Supernal beings — those of expanded coherence —
 do not engage in moral debate.

 They do not choose virtue